Case Study

 Project Recommendations & Outcomes

 The company has had an amazing growth story—its products are well received in the market with a customer stickiness exceeding 90%.
 It has invested significantly in the sales organization to drive new logos and sell the company’s cutting-edge technology, helping grow topline revenue and gain market share in the emerging storage solutions industry.
+Alexander Group identified the following key area strengths.

 Eligible Roles on SIP and Pay Mix Aligns with Market